Random Schreier graphs and expanders: Spectral gap and abelian sections

 \section{Spectral gap and abelian sections}

 Given a finite group $G$, the study of the algebraic conditions of $G$ which are necessary (or sufficient) for the existence of a Cayley graph on $G$ with good expansion has a long history, which goes back to \cite[Section 3]{1993LW}.
-In that article, the authors notice that a large abelian section close to the top is a bad feature while looking for a large spectral gap.
-However, their work does not involve the spectral gap directly (but the so-called {\itshape Kazhdan constant}), and, as we said, only concerns the Cayley graph case.
+However, that article does not involve the spectral gap directly (but the so-called {\itshape Kazhdan constant}), and, as we said, only concerns the Cayley graph case.
 With this in mind, it is easy to see that our Theorem \ref{thTheta} is equivalent to the following.

 \begin{proposition}[Improved Lubotzky-Weiss inequality] Let $G$ act transitively on $\Omega$, and let $S \subseteq G$ be a symmetric multiset.
 Let $Y \leqslant G$ be the stabilizer of a point.
 Then, for every intermediate subgroup $Y \leqslant H \leqslant G$, one has